Nelson Bay (NSW)

 Nelson Bay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified ten projects likely to impact the area.
-Notable ones are d'Albora Marina Nelson Bay Hotel, Nelson Bay Public Domain Plan, The Belvedere, and Kurrara Hill.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects that may affect this region.
+Notable ones include d'Albora Marina Nelson Bay Hotel, Nelson Bay Public Domain Plan, The Belvedere, and Kurrara Hill.
 Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.